aakashjhawar/twitter-sentiment-analysis/README.md

 2. Remove punctuations and numbers from tweets `replace("[^a-zA-Z#]", " ")`
 3. Remove words whose length is less than 3 `word < str.len(3)`
-4. Text Normalization using PorterStemmer()
+4. Text Normalization using Porter Stemmer

 Porter Stemmer
 * Tokenize the tweets